kanine/bomWeather-2020/README.md

 =====
 Occasionally you may get a forecast icon of NA.
 This means the conversion of the forecast text is failing.
 Please raise an issue and paste the forecast text at the time and it should be a simple fix.

-The phases of the moon csv was created with information from https://www.timeanddate.com/moon/phases, it will need to be updated annually for accurate results, it is currently based on FullMoon dates only and extrapolates the various phases from there.
+The data in MoonPhases.csv was created with information from https://www.timeanddate.com/moon/phases, it will need to be updated annually for accurate results, it is currently based on FullMoon dates only and extrapolates the various phases from there.